A regular yoga routine helps prevent, and even cure, back pain. But only if the routine is full of all the right poses.

 If you haven’t checked out myYogaTeacher yet, you should!
 Grab your 2-week free trial here.
 You’ll have access to tons of online yoga classes, including mine, Yoga for Back Pain.
 I wanted to make sure you have access to high quality yoga instruction for back pain and back issues.

-Just in case you go somewhere else, though, here are 10 poses you should avoid if you have back pain.
+Just in case you wonder which asanas are prohibited for back pain patients, though, here are 10 poses you should avoid if you have back pain.

 When done right, bow pose is an excellent way to work your glutes, stretch your shoulders, chest, and thighs and open your heart.
 But this pose is too intense for people with sensitive backs or back issues.